Bikilaketema/Bookstore/README.md

 1. User Registration and Authentication:
    - Users can create new accounts by providing necessary details like name, email, and password.
    - Users can log in using their registered email and password.
+   - Users can edit their profile details including changing their password.
    - Passwords are securely stored using hashing algorithms.

 2. Book Listing and Search: